stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 rate, it would form my only chance of deliverance, and there was nothing to do but try it.

-  Drawing inside the hall of my deserted shelter, I once more consulted the grocery boy&rsquo;s map with the aid of the flashlight.
-The immediate problem was how to reach the ancient railway; and I now saw that the safest course was ahead to Babson Street, then west to Lafayette&mdash;there edging around but not crossing an open space homologous to the one I had traversed&mdash;and subsequently back northward and westward in a zigzagging line through Lafayette, Bates, Adams, and Bank Streets&mdash;the latter skirting the river-gorge&mdash;to the abandoned and dilapidated station I had seen from my window.
+  Drawing inside the hall of my deserted shelter, I once more consulted the grocery boy's map with the aid of the flashlight.
+The immediate problem was how to reach the ancient railway; and I now saw that the safest course was ahead to Babson Street, then west to Lafayette--there edging around but not crossing an open space homologous to the one I had traversed--and subsequently back northward and westward in a zigzagging line through Lafayette, Bates, Adams, and Bank Streets--the latter skirting the river-gorge--to the abandoned and dilapidated station I had seen from my window.
 My reason for going ahead to Babson was that I wished neither to re-cross the earlier open space nor to begin my westward course along a cross street as broad as South.